 Hello friends, it’s mid-November, which means we do spend more time inside (at least if we live in the Northern Hemisphere), we cook more at home and maybe… we feel more creative, right?
 At least I do.
 We also crave tasty food that brings comfort and warmth into our lives.
 Can we have all that and continue to eat healthy, nutritionally dense food throughout the holiday season?
 In my opinion, not only it is possible but you will be surprised at how easy and fun it is to continue to eat healthy even during holidays and stressful times.
 The recipes in this holiday recipe round-up guide are all lectin-free, gluten-free and sugar-free.

 Someone was asking the other day if this is a good time of the year to switch to a healthy diet.
 It’s such a valid concern and one that I would consider, too.
 The holidays are those occasions when we allow ourselves even more indulgences than usual.
-Is 2020, a time when stress and fear run at high levels, and we all know what that means for our immune systems and our cravings for unhealthy foods.
-But, I feel that sticking to a healthy diet now is more important than ever.
-That’s why I wanted to create something that will help you navigate this holiday season.
+Plus, the stress levels are a little higher now than usual, and that might increase cravings for unhealthy foods.
+That’s exactly why sticking to a healthy diet now is more important than ever.
+I hope this holiday guide will help you navigate the holiday season.

 Home cooking is more than just the physical food you are preparing in the comfort of your own home.
 It’s also about the act of creating authentic nourishment; the time, effort and love that go into home cooking makes this a supreme act of self care and nourishment and impacts your health in a multitude of ways, ways we can’t even imagine.